 This is a recommendation letter of my student, XX XX, for the International Joint Program of OQEANOUS Plus.

-I recommend him as a faculty member responsible for the OQEANOUS Plus program because of his excellent grades and integrity, and because he is an appropriate student to be sent to your university under the OQEANOUS Plus program.
+I recommend him/her as a faculty member responsible for the OQEANOUS Plus program because of his/her excellent grades and integrity, and because he/she is an appropriate student to be sent to your university under the OQEANOUS Plus program.